IBM-Cloud/ansible-collection-ibm/docs/ibm_is_subnet.rst

     List of tags

-  public_gateway (False, str, None)
-    Public Gateway of the subnet

-  total_ipv4_address_count (False, int, None)
-    The total number of IPv4 addresses in this subnet.

   access_tags (False, list, None)
     List of access management tags

-  network_acl (False, str, None)
-    The network ACL for this subnet

   zone (True, str, None)
     (Required for new resource) Subnet zone info

-  routing_table (False, str, None)
-    routing table id that is associated with the subnet

   id (False, str, None)